konkinit/affinity_clustering/README.md

 </h1>

 <p align="center">
-    The project leverages the distributed framework to implements Affinity Clustering, a hierarchical clustering method, at scale.
+    The project leverages the distributed framework to implement Affinity Clustering, a hierarchical clustering method, at scale.
-    More detail can be found in the below Overleaf link.
+    More details can be found in the below Overleaf link.
     <br/>
 </p>